lenapear/1dv609_a1_part_1/Practice_ write_run_tests.md

    * Show summary as a table as below, showing coverage and pass/fail for all combinations of tests & correct and buggy versions.
    * Orally be able to answer questions about your code.
 All code must be fully understood.
    * Orally the reflection questions.
-   * Show the buggy version that pass all your tests
+   * Show the buggy version of Password you wrote that pass all your tests

 ### Table for checking test suite bug coverage
 Create a table like this one for all the bugs and Tests, showing which test fails or succeeds for each test and the coverage.
 Use the table to remove tests that are redundant.